 Changes in diet and fluid intake can help relieve OAB symptoms.
+Some include:

-- Limiting caffeinated drinks and acidic beverages such as coffee, cranberry and citrus juices, or sodas
+- limiting caffeinated drinks and acidic beverages such as coffee, cranberry and citrus juices, or sodas

-- Maintaining a healthy body mass index (BMI), as being overweight increases the risk of incontinence
+- maintaining a healthy body mass index (BMI), as being overweight increases the risk of incontinence

 Botulinum Toxin Type A (Botox)

 Many drug treatments have side effects and are not safe for everyone.
-A doctor can determine which drug is appropriate and safe
+A doctor can determine which drug is appropriate and safe for you.

 Sacral Nerve Stimulation